-According to the Law Regulating the Electricity Market in Cyprus of 2021, when customers wish, while respecting contractual conditions, to switch supplier or market participant engaged in aggregation, the switch will be made by the interested supplier within a maximum of three weeks from the date of the request.
+According to the Laws Regulating the Electricity Market of 2021 - 2023, when customers wish, while respecting contractual conditions, to switch supplier or market participant engaged in aggregation, the switch will be made by the interested supplier within a maximum of three weeks from the date of the request.
 These rights are granted to all customers without discrimination in relation to cost, effort or time.
 In addition, customers are not charged for the change of supplier.